MetOffice/Vernier/documentation/Sphinx/user-manual/output.rst

 Each file contains a table of the all the declared regions and their associated walltimes.

-The :ref:`environment variables <env-varibles>` section at the end of the setting up guide outlines environment variables relevant to Vernier's output.
+The :ref:`environment variables <env-variables>` section at the end of the setting up guide outlines environment variables relevant to Vernier's output.
 To reiterate, the two output format options are **threads** and **drhook**.